Dave Dryden: Personal life

+Dryden served as a teacher for a number of years when not playing hockey.
 Dryden was married to Sandra for 59 years until his death.
 Together, they had two children.
 He was the brother of Ken Dryden.
-He was the chair person of Sleeping Children Around the World charity (founded by his father) which provides bed kits to children in developing countries.
+He was the chairperson of Sleeping Children Around the World charity (founded by his father) which provides bed kits to children in developing countries.

-Dryden died on October 4, 2022, at the age of 81, from complications following a surgery for chronic thromboembolic pulmonary hypertension.
+Dryden died on October 4, 2022, at the age of 81, from complications following surgery for chronic thromboembolic pulmonary hypertension.
 Sleeping Children Around the World and the National Hockey League announced that they would be launching a donation initiative in his name to provide bed kits to children in developing countries.